Editor’s note: This article was updated on Aug. 15, 2023.

 A second poster for reminding everyone of the daily routine goes a long way to having your days go smoothly.
 Younger kids can help update the calendar by adding stickers such as a soccer ball on their game days or cake stickers for birthdays.
 As kids get older, teach them the responsibility of time management by having them write in their own homework duedates or activities on the calendar.

-As the school year approaches, be mindful that we’re all a bit rusty when it comes to the new-new normal.
+As the school year approaches, be mindful that we’re all a bit rusty after summer vacation.
 Give yourself a break if things don’t run 100% smoothly every day and remember to take care of yourself too.
 A happy and healthy parent = a helpful and available one.